Raptacon/Skills-Challenges/cone_drill_west_coast/docs/challenge_step_3.md

     1. Use the drivetrain subsystem's .tankDrive() method to set the output percentages for each side of the robot to be zero.
 6. Override the "isFinished" method, taking no arguments, to return False

-#### Analagous Code
+#### Analogous Code

-Your code will be very analagous to the ArcadeDrive command class we wrote earlier.
+Your code will be very analogous to the ArcadeDrive command class we wrote earlier.
 Use it as a guide and figure out where to change things to implement tank drive in place of arcade drive.

 ### [3.8](../challenge_step_3/robot.py)

 #### Description

-At this point, we have a tank drive class written, but we are currently not using it in our robot code.
+At this point, you've written a tank drive command class, but we are currently not using it in our robot code.
 We need to import our custom class into this file, allowing us to use it in our robot class.
 This is similar to what we do with third-party libraries, except here we do it with our own code.

+#### Preexisting Assets

+- commands.tank_drive.\<name_of_your_tank_drive_command_class\>: custom command class that implements tank drive for a DifferentialDrive subsystem

+#### Requirements

-Import your tank drive class from the tank drive file in the commands folder.
+1. Import only your tank drive class from the tank drive file in the commands folder.

-The code will be analagous to the following:
+#### Analogous Code

 ```
-from folder.file import MyClass
+from some_folder.some_file import SomeClass
 ```

 ### [3.9](../challenge_step_3/robot.py)

-Now, we'll run the custom tank drive command class that you wrote when the Y button is pressed on the controller.
+Now, we'll run the custom tank drive command that you wrote in substep 3.7 when the Y button is pressed on the controller.
 Buttons are considered digital inputs, where a press results in a True Boolean while no press results in a False Boolean for the button.

-You'll need the following:
+#### Preexisting Assets

 - \<driver_controller_instance_attribute\>.y().onTrue(): calls the "y" method on the Xbox controller to return a trigger for a new command.
-The trigger's "onTrue" method specifies what command should be triggered when the trigger state is set to True (in this case, when the Y button is returning True). .onTruce() takes one argument, an instantiated command to run.
+The trigger's "onTrue" method specifies what command should be triggered when the trigger state is set to True (in this case, when the Y button is returning True). .onTrue() takes one argument, an instantiated command to run.

-- \<your_custom_tank_drive_class\>: custom command class that tells the robot executor to use tank drive to operate the drivetrain.
+- \<your_custom_tank_drive_class\>: custom command class, imported in substep 3.8, that tells the robot executor to use tank drive to operate the drivetrain.
 Takes three arguments: a callable function returning the left output percentage, a callable function returning the right output percentage, and the drivetrain subsystem.

+#### Requirements

+1. Scroll up to the WestCoastRobot.robotInit() definition.
+Identify the Xbox driver controller instance attribute and drivetrain instance attribute.
+Scroll back down to to the .teleopPeriodic() method, which we'll fill in over the remaining requirements.
-Run an instantiated TankDrive command when the Y button has been pressed on the driver's controller.
-Pass callable left Y joystick and right Y joystick values as the first two arguments to TankDrive and the drivetrain instance attribute as the third argument to TankDrive.
+2. Set a variable to be an instantiated tank drive command.
+In that command's constructor, pass callable left Y joystick and right Y joystick values as its first two arguments the drivetrain instance attribute as its third argument.

-The code will be analagous to the following:
+3. Run that tank drive command when the Y button has been pressed on the driver's controller.

+#### Analogous Code

 ```
-self.input_device.button().whenTrue(
-    Command(
+some_command = SomeCommand(
-        lambda: self.input_device.getLeftVertical(),
+    lambda: self.accessor.get_some_value(),
-        lambda: self.input_device.getRightVertical(),
+    lambda: self.accessor.get_other_value(),
-        self.subsystem
+    self.required_thing
 )
-)
+self.some_thing.do_something(some_command)
 ```